VINID’OCC: A Key Initiative to Support Varietal Innovation for the Future of Viticulture and Oenology in Occitanie

 • Characterization of plant material & development of new varieties

-• Preparing for the acceptability of innovations
+• Preparing for the Acceptance of Innovations

-This project, with an allocated budget of €2 million, is led by Patrice This, Director of Research at the UMR AGAP Institute, and co-led by Fabienne Remize, Professor at the University of Montpellier, UMR SPO, Bruno Blondin, Professor at Institut Agro Montpellier, UMR SPO, and Christian Chervin, Professor at INP Toulouse, UMR LRSV.
-It will be implemented over a period of four years.
+This project, with a budget of 2 million euros, is led by Patrice This, Director of Research at the AGAP Institute UMR, and co-led by Fabienne Remize, Professor at the University of Montpellier, UMR SPO, Bruno Blondin, Professor at Institut Agro Montpellier, UMR SPO, and Christian Chervin, Professor at INP Toulouse, UMR LRSV.
+It will be implemented over a four-year period.

 • University of Montpellier (UM) – lead institution for the Key Challenge